ayjays132/PhillOS/docs/vkd3d.md

 Include the file before creating the ISO so the kernel can load it during GPU initialization.
 The kernel uses a tiny ELF loader to map the shared object into memory and expose its exported symbols.
 If the file is missing the initialization step simply logs a warning and continues.

+### Pre-downloading Proton

+For completely offline builds you may also want a local copy of Proton.
+Execute `./scripts/setup-proton.sh` with the desired version to download and unpack the runtime under `dist/proton/<version>`.
+Set `PROTON_SHA256` to verify the archive's checksum and `PROTON_DOWNLOAD_URL` if using a custom mirror.

 ## Usage with Native Applications

 Native Linux titles that use DirectX 12 can load `libvkd3d-proton.so` from `/usr/lib/phillos/vkd3d` or preload it with `LD_PRELOAD` to translate their graphics calls.